jlamim/ci-seo/README.md

-# SEO optimization library for projects developed with the Codeigniter framework
+# SEO optimization library for Codeigniter projects

 This is a library to assist in the SEO optimization process for websites developed with the Codeigniter framework.